One cannot abandon Renato Barja’s Children’s Stories (as told by Daniel Tayona and Gigo Alampay)…

 “Ultimately, if you dedicate your life to finding the best in people, you’ll end up finding the best in yourself.”

-The Return of the Little Prince is set in Patagonia, a distinct geographical region at the base of South America spanning the lower sections of Argentina and Chile.
+The Return of the Young Prince is set in Patagonia, a distinct geographical region at the base of South America spanning the lower sections of Argentina and Chile.
 The author said it is “ a land named after an indigenous tribe you could probably spot by their disproportionately large feet.”

 Like Exupery’s The Little Prince, Roemmers’ The Return of the Young Prince invites us to revisit the power of unconditional love: